xoqem/ExpressRest/README.md

 Experimenting with using Node.js and Express to create a rest API.

-To run:
+To get started:

 1. npm install
-2. node app.js
+2. node server.js
-3. Open http://localhost:4730/ in your browser
+3. Open http://localhost:3000/addresses in your browser